Funding Promotion Areas State, economy & society

 • Economics

-Economic research frequently addresses areas which are also treated in neighbouring disciplines such as other social sciences or law.
-Interdisciplinary research is therefore assigned equal eligibility for support on par with distinctly economic research projects.
+Economics inherently overlaps with neighbouring disciplines such as social sciences, jurisprudence or political science.
+Interdisciplinary research is therefore assigned eligibility for support on par with distinctly economic research projects.

 • Jurisprudence

-The answer to these and other questions can nowadays only be sought in theoretical terms and answered in an interdisciplinary and transdisciplinary discourse.
-Involved in this discourse are in particular the jurisprudence sciences, political science, philosophy and sociology.
+The answers to these and other questions can today only be provided by the field of jurisprudence in a theoretically informed manner and through an interdisciplinary and transdisciplinary discourse.
+This discourse in particular encompasses economics, political science, philosophy, and sociology.

 • Political Science